feincms/feincms/docs/contenttypes.rst

 ``content/template/`` and allows the user to select one of these templates which are then rendered using the Django template language.

-Note that some file extensions are automatically filtered so they won't appear in the list, namely anything that matches *.~ and *.tmp will be ignored.
+Note that some file extensions are automatically filtered so they will not appear in the list, namely any filenames ending with ``.~`` or ``.tmp`` will be ignored.

 Also note that a template content is not sandboxed or specially rendered.
 Whatever a django template can do a TemplateContent snippet can do too,